iZOOlabs-GSOC/case-study-hdfc-life/README.md

 You will be evaluated based on the accuracy of the output, documentation, code quality, code documentation and explanation about how you have reached to the solution.

+## Evaluation Criteria
+Data Exploration

+Student response addresses the most important characteristics of the dataset and uses these characteristics to inform their analysis.
+Important characteristics include:
+* Total number of data points
+* Allocation across classes (POI/non-POI)
+* Number of features used
+* Are there features with many missing values? etc.

+Outlier Investigation

 ## Mentoring Sessions
 ### Calendar of Visitation of Academic Partner
 ##### Day -01